 The Origin of the Old-Growth Forest Network

-As told by founder Joan Maloof
+As told by Founder Joan Maloof

 Dr. Joan Maloof, founder of the Old-Growth Forest Network, standing with “The Great Oak” in Temecula, CA. Photo by Jamie Phillips.